Thinking about how to save money in college is overwhelming, to say the least.

 Our guide to budgeting for college students has lots of tips and advice for helping you set a budget and stick to it while you’re studying, including a template so you can start right away.

 You can also consider the 50-30-20 budget guideline to get started.
 Instead of dividing your budget into 20+ categories, which is overwhelming to keep track of, the 50-30-20 budget splits your expenses into three broad categories:

 According to the guideline:

+50% of your take-home pay should go to fixed costs.
 This is the first place you should look if you want to cut back and save.
 Conduct a subscription audit each month, and see what you aren’t using or don’t need anymore.
-You can do this fast with a service, like Trim or Truebill.
+You can do this fast with a service like Trim.

 To determine how much you should allocate to flex-spending, first, subtract your fixed costs and financial goal contributions from your take-home pay (the amount that hits your bank account after taxes and any 401(k) contributions).
 Doing so will give you the most accurate picture of how much you can comfortably spend each month.

 Many companies know students often struggle to make ends meet, which is why so many offer discounts for anyone with an active student ID.
 If you aren’t actively seeking out these discounts, then you’re missing out on one of the best ways to save money as a college student.

 The key is to look for student discounts when you’re about to purchase something you want—not to purchase things you don’t want or need simply because they are discounted.
 For example, don’t go shopping at Nike just because they have a 20% student discount, unless you actually need new sneakers.
 (And even then, perhaps there are cheaper options).

 Student discounts can help you save the most money when you use them on everyday expenses.
 For example, you may be able to get a student discount on public transportation, the movie theater, or local attractions (like museums and coffee shops).

 3. Work while in college for extra income